maya70/Qualdash/README.md

 * History subview: (same variables in main view with a historical context)

-### Card 5:
+### Card 5: Referral for cardiac rehabilitation

-Main view:
+* Main view: number or patients admitted in a month and proportions of whom who were:
+ * referred for cardiac rehabilitation
+ * not referred for cardiac rehabilitation
+ * not indicated for cardiac rehabilitation
+ * patients who declined cardiac rehabilitation

+* Main task: How many admissions in a month fall in each of the categories described above?

-Pie subview:
+* Pie subview: gender, justified delay ``` candidate for change ```
-Bars subview:
-History subview:
+  * Possible tasks:
+    * Were the majority of patients referred for cardiac rehabilitation in a month male or female?

+* Bars subview: door-to-angiogram target met, door-to-angiogram (average) ```candidates for change ```
+* History subview: (same variables in main view with a historical context)

-### Card 6:
+### Card 6: Accute use of aspirin

-Main view:
-Pie subview:
-Bars subview:
-History subview:
+* Main view: number or patients admitted in a month and proportions of whom who were:
+ * already on aspiring when they were admitted
+ * given aspirin/antiplatelet drug out of hospital
+ * given aspirin/antiplatelet drug after arrival at hospital
+ * contraindicated to be given given aspirin/antiplatelet drug
+ * not given aspirin/antiplatelet drug

+* Main task: How many admissions in a month fall in each of the categories described above?

+* Pie subview: each of the individual categories is shown in a tab  ```candidate for change```

+* Bars subview: door-to-angiogram target met, door-to-angiogram (average) ```candidates for change ```
+* History subview: (same variables in main view with a historical context)